abdulshafi99/my-voice/readme_test.md

 ---

 ## Overview
 This app is an internal social media platform for employees to share suggestions, feedback, and concerns.
-For example, employees can post about something, problem he faced or maybe just joking, and others can upvote or downvote the suggestion, leave comments, and mark the post as "done."
+For example, employees can post about office conditions (e.g., adjusting the air conditioning), and others can upvote or downvote the suggestion, leave comments, and mark the post as "done."

 ---